-Last month was National Radon Month, the goal of which is to get people to recognize and understand the importance of testing homes and businesses for radon gas.
+January was National Radon Awareness Month, with the goal of getting people to recognize and understand the importance of testing homes and businesses for radon gas.
 From there, it’s time to implement a radon reduction plan which starts with getting your home tested for radon.
 Should your home test positive for radon, the next step is to find a qualified radon mitigation contractor.
 From the EPA:

 The EPA recommends that you have a qualified radon mitigation contractor fix your home because lowering high radon levels requires specific technical knowledge and special skills.
 Without the proper equipment or technical knowledge, you could actually increase your radon level or create other potential hazards and additional costs.
 However, if you decide to do the work yourself, get information on appropriate training courses from your state radon office.

 Choose a contractor to fix a radon problem just as you would choose someone to do other home repairs.
 It is wise to get more than one estimate, to ask for references, and to contact some of those references to ask if they are satisfied with the contractor’s work.
 Also, ask your state radon office or your county or state consumer protection office for information about the contractors.

 Compare the contractor’s proposed costs and consider what you get for your money, taking into account the following:

 - a less expensive system may cost more to operate and maintain

 - a less expensive system may have less aesthetic appeal